itsbbea/challenge1-repo/README.md

 This project has been updated in order to organize the starter code in a way that is easy to understand for fellow developers who would view this code.

-By structuring the code in seperate sections using semantic HTML elements and updating the CSS stylesheet to fit the elements provided, it will help others with a reliable and streamlined code.
-Which becomes easy to decipher different parts of the website.
+By structuring the code in seperate sections using semantic HTML elements, and updating the CSS stylesheet to fit the elements provided, it will help others to view the website with a reliable and streamlined code.
+This becomes easier to decipher different parts of the website.

 ## Installation
 N/A